The next iPhone will get a ‘world facing’ 3D camera

 A measure of skepticism is in order for the impact rear 3D sensing may have in this year’s iPhone, which will also be the first 5G iPhone.
 The photo effects will probably get more attention than the improved AR, at least in the near term.
 AR developers will indeed create better experiences with the new depth data.
 But even with better technology at their command, they still have to create experiences consumers will love and use often.
 And the huge limiting factor there is the awkward experience of viewing AR through a smartphone screen held in front of your face.

 But that situation might not last much longer.
-It’s one of Silicon Valley’s worst kept secrets that Apple is working on an AR headset or pair of glasses that—in the long run—could become the company’s main spatial computing device.
+It’s one of Silicon Valley’s worst-kept secrets that Apple is working on an AR headset or pair of glasses that—in the long run—could become the company’s main spatial computing device.